Aaliyah Nye

-Aaliyah Nye (born August 14, 2002) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
+Aaliyah Nye (born August 14, 2002) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and Athletes Unlimited Pro Basketball.
 She played college basketball for the Illinois Fighting Illini and Alabama Crimson Tide.

 High school career

 Nye attended East Lansing High School in East Lansing, Michigan.
 During her junior year she averaged 17.8 points, 4.9 rebounds and 2.8 steals per game.
 During her senior year she averaged 16.1 points and 5.2 rebounds per game in a season that was shortened due to the COVID-19 pandemic.
 She finished her career with 1,370 points.
 She was named the runner-up for the 2020 Michigan Miss Basketball, and the Associated Press Division 1 Player of the Year.

 She had 16 scholarship offers, and committed to play college basketball at Illinois.

 College career

 Illinois

 During the 2020–21 season, in her freshman year, she appeared in 18 games, including starts in the final 10 games of the season.
 She averaged 8.1 points and 2.2 rebounds in 23.0 minutes per games.
 She missed five games with a broken toe.

 During the 2021–22 season, in her sophomore year, she appeared in 27 games, with 25 starts, and averaged 12.4 points, 3.0 rebounds, and 1.2 assists per game.
 She finished the season with 69 three-pointers, the ninth-most in a single season in program history.
 On January 9, 2022, in a game against Wisconsin, she scored a game-high 21 points, all coming on seven made three-pointers which tied the Illinois record for most three-pointers in a Big Ten Conference game.
 On February 14, 2022, in a game against Ohio State, she scored a then career-high 25 points.